Pain at the anus

 What symptoms occur when the anus hurts?

 Pain in the anus is a symptom that can have many causes.
-Likewise, the pain in the anal area can occur in very different intensities.
+Likewise, the pain in the anal area can occur with very different intensities.
 Depending on the cause, the pain is often not a standalone symptom but is often accompanied by burning at the anus, oozing at the anus and also itching at the anus accompanied.
 Pain and irritation in the anal area can also be caused by improper intimate hygiene, temporary allergic reactions to certain foods or care products, or simple skin irritations from activities such as horseback riding or cycling.
-Persistent pain, however, always requires medical evaluation and can indicate some serious diseases such as HemorrhoidsAnal fissures, anal fistula or anal abscesses or also cryptitis, Proctitis or also Prostate inflammations indicate.
+Persistent pain, however, always requires medical evaluation and can indicate some serious diseases such as HemorrhoidsAnal fissures, anal fistula or anal abscesses or also cryptitis, Proctitis or also Prostate inflammations may indicate.

 pain during bowel movements and blood on the toilet paper or even Blood in the stool associated with severe Burning at the anus, either indicate Hemorrhoids or even of a anal fissure .
 Sudden, severe pain in the anus and a palpable lump are rather indicators of a Anal vein thrombosis.
 In the case of a Anal venous thrombosis is a blood clot in a vein in the outer anal region, usually accompanied by acute pain.
 Symptoms of cryptitis are rather dull complaints at the anus, such as stabbing or pressure in the anus, burning after bowel movements, or even itching in and around the anus.
 However, these complaints are often also assigned to the Hemorrhoids are assigned.
-Further causes of pain at the anus are Anal fistulas and anal abscesses or also Anal eczema.
+Other causes of pain at the anus are Anal fistulas and anal abscesses or also Anal eczema.
 Also a Anal spasm (Proctalgia fugax) manifests itself through pain in the anal region.

 Bleeding at the anus

-What to do if the anus hurts?
+What to do when the anus hurts?

-In anal complaints such as pain at the anus, Burning at the anus and Itching at the anus sometimes simple hygienic measures help to get rid of the unpleasant symptoms again.
+With anal complaints such as pain at the anus, Burning at the anus and Itching at the anus sometimes simple hygienic measures help to get rid of the unpleasant symptoms again.
 Often, only an inflammatory irritation of the skin is behind it, that is a Anal inflammation.
 What measures can generally be taken?

 Careful cleaning and care of the anal region

 Proper cleaning and care of the anal region is an essential element of prevention and treatment.
 If stool residues remain around the anus or at the anus, or even in the anal fold after bowel movements, they cause a strong inflammatory irritation to the skin.
 Too thorough and intensive cleaning can also do more harm than good.
 Strong mechanical friction or wet wipes with care agents can often heavily burden the skin.
-So avoid wiping too hard and, if complaints already exist, use wipes moistened with lukewarm tap water to thoroughly clean the anal region.
+So avoid too vigorous "wiping" and, if complaints already exist, use wipes moistened with lukewarm tap water to thoroughly clean the anal region.
 Soap should be absolutely taboo in the anal area.
 Dried stool residues are best removed by gently patting with a washcloth soaked in warm water.

 Proper selection of underwear and clothing